 - nicotine addiction

-Smoking is dangerous for people around you
+Smoking can be dangerous for people around you

 - coughing and chest discomfort